vaadin/cdi/README.md

 ## Building the project

-Execute `mvn clean install` in the root directory to build vaadin-cdi.
+Execute `mvn clean install -DskipTests` in the root directory to build vaadin-cdi.

 ## Run integration tests